St. Paul's During the COVID-19 Pandemic

-We have moved many of our regular studies and ministries online!
+Many of our regular studies and ministries are online!

 - Wednesday healing service, led by Rev. Liz, is moving to Facebook Live through our Facebook page.
 All are welcome to join in this beautiful, brief service.

 - We're holding virtual coffee hour via Zoom on Sunday mornings following our service.
 Go to our blog for the details so you can join us remotely, or click the link on Facebook!